Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 Amazon US

-Amazon has been releasing PS5 stock this week across its various regions, so if you're after the Xbox Series X or Xbox Series S watch the site daily.
+Amazon released PS5 stock last week across its various regions, so if you're after the Xbox Series X or Xbox Series S watch the site daily.
 The company said it would have more stock in December, so it looks like it's rolling it all out now.
 View Deal

 Microsoft Store